TheOdinProject/curriculum/legal_tou.md

 ### Changes to Terms of Use

 We reserve the right to change, alter, replace or otherwise modify these Terms of Use at any time.
-The date of last modification is stated at the end of these Terms of Use.
-It is your responsibility to check this page from time to time for updates.
-When we make any updates to these Terms of Use, we will highlight this fact on the Website.
-In addition, if you register an account and these Terms of Use are subsequently changed in any material respect (for example, for security, legal, or regulatory reasons), we will notify you in advance by sending a message to your Odin Project account and/or an email to the email address that you have provided to us, and the revised Terms of Use will become effective six (6) weeks after such notification.
-You will have no obligation to continue using the Platform following any such notification, but if you do not terminate your account as described in the Termination section below during such six (6) week period, your continued use of the Platform after the end of that six (6) week period will constitute your acceptance of the revised Terms of Use.
+We recommend that you periodically check this Site for changes.

 ### Description of the Platform